-Okay, this is the Teton Crest Trail.
-It's justifiably one of the best-known trails in America.
+Okay, this is the Teton Crest Trail-one of the best-known trails in America.
 Perhaps the biggest challenge of hiking it is simply getting a permit.
 (See more on that below).
-Besides encountering other backpackers-especially in backcountry camping zones in mornings and evenings-you can expect to see dayhikers in popular areas like Cascade and Paintbrush canyons and Lake Solitude.
+Besides encountering other backpackers, you can expect to see dayhikers in popular areas like Cascade and Paintbrush canyons and at Lake Solitude.